 So until Wednesday, everyone have a good break.

 Friday, February 18, 2011

 But he gets a lucky break.
-A particular restaurant in Nazareth's old citiy market experienced an unsettling incident of unexplained apparitions.
+A particular restaurant in Nazareth's Old City Market experienced an unsettling incident of unexplained apparitions.
 So what can the restaurant owner, Achmed Arabis, do when his establishment is cursed by the local holy men?
 Seek out the ghost hunter most likely to bring about a resurgence of his business, that's what.
 Harvey's show, like so many today, was broadcast across the world via satellite feeds, and Achmed just happened to be a viewer.
-So off to Hollywood he goes, and since Harvey is now available, the ghost hunter agrees to exocise the ghosts at the restaurant.
+So off to Hollywood he goes, and since Harvey is now available, the ghost hunter agrees to exorcise the ghosts at the restaurant.
 It makes for an interesting subplot, and an integral element to the main plot as the different plotlines converge in the story's climax.

 Thursday, February 17, 2011

 Now Mary is a widow, childless, and has suffered more than her share of loss during the continuous conflicts that plague the region.
 Her priority is the defense of Israel, and as such, was not averse to a role in Mossad.
 In fact, one of her jobs is to recruit potential candidates to serve as Mossad, and that’s just what she did with Professor Weiss.
 Though Weiss is somewhat older, Mary is infatuated with him.
 Not only is he dedicated to Israel, as is she, he still has what it takes to attract a woman, as he is still in good shape, and he hasn’t lost his hair.